Kanga-Who/home-assistant/Supervised Install on Debian.md

 **1.15)**	Next will be **Install the GRUB bootloader**.
 Select **Yes** and click continue.
 Now select the drive you are installing Debian on, and click continue.
 The installer will now perform some automated tasks.
 This will take 1-2 mins and then installation will be complete.

-**1.16)** On debian your user will not be a member of the sudo group so cannot run administrative commands.
-After the system has rebooted, log in as the root user and the pasword you set during **Step 1.10.** To add your user to the sudo group enter this command, and press Enter.
+**1.16)** On Debian your user will not be a member of the sudo group so cannot run administrative commands.
+After the system has rebooted, log in as the root user and the password you set during **Step 1.10.** To add your user to the sudo group enter this command, and press Enter.

 ```
 usermod -aG sudo username